 Florida Economy and Real Estate Market

-Florida is the fourth largest state in the country in terms of both population and GDP.
+Florida is the third largest state in the country in terms of both population and GDP.
 If Florida was a country, it would be in the top twenty of the world.
 Florida’s economy is larger than Saudi Arabia’s or the combined economies of Argentina and Peru.
 Florida has a lot more to offer than most people are aware of and is a worthy spot for tourists, homeowners, and investors alike.
 With a record 89.3 million visitors in 2012, Florida is the most popular travel destination in the world.
 This makes tourism Florida’s largest industry, contributing 57 billion dollars to the state’s economy annually.

 The most popular cities for tourists are Orlando, Miami, Key West, and Daytona Beach.
 Florida’s second largest industry is agriculture, contributing more than 100 billion dollars to the state’s economy.
 Florida leads the southeast in farm income.
 Florida produces 75% of US oranges and contributes 40% of the world’s orange juice supply.
 Florida is also the largest producer in the country for other citrus products, sweet corn, and green beans.
 Florida also largely produces tomatoes, strawberries, sugar cane, cattle, and numerous other crops.
 The top counties for agriculture production in the state are Palm Beach, Miami Dade, Hillsborough, and Hendry.